-After a 2 year delay we finally got to go on our long-awaited family holiday to Italy’s Puglia region in May and it was every bit as good as we hoped it would be.
+After a 2 year delay we finally got to go on our long-awaited Puglia family holiday in May 2022 and it was every bit as good as we hoped it would be.

 Puglia is a region in Southern Italy (it’s the heel of the boot!) that is famed for its whitewashed conical shaped structures known as trulli.
 And while these fantastical-looking buildings are truly interesting (see what I did there) they are just one part of what makes Puglia such an attractive part of Italy to visit.